-Germany’s Social Democrats leader resigns after vote fiasco
+Germany’s Social Democrats leader quits after election blow

 Instead, many have turned to the environmentalist Greens, the far-right anti-migrant Alternative for Germany, the socialist Left party or Merkel’s increasingly centrist Union bloc in recent years.

-An election loss last week in the Social Democrats’ longtime bastion , the tiny northwestern state of Bremen, and the prospect of further defeats in upcoming regional votes in eastern Germany this fall has alarmed many in the party.
+An election loss last week in a longtime bastion of the Social Democrats, the tiny northwestern state of Bremen, and the prospect of further defeats in upcoming regional votes in eastern Germany this fall has alarmed many in the party.

+“The party is in an extremely serious situation,” said Nahles’ deputy Malu Dreyer, the governor of the state of Rhineland-Palatinate.
+“If we don’t manage to stick together and find a way out of it then things will look really bleak.”

+Dreyer told reporters in Berlin that senior party officials would meet Monday to discuss the next steps.

+Former party leader Sigmar Gabriel told the daily Hannoversche Allgemeine Zeitung that the Social Democrats needed a “detox” to prevent internal power struggles from further harming the party.

-The Social Democrats plan to hold a midterm review of the coalition with Merkel’s bloc later this year, raising the prospect of an early end to the coalition.
+The Social Democrats had planned to hold a midterm review of the coalition with Merkel’s bloc later this year, raising the prospect of an early end to the coalition.

 Merkel, who handed the leadership of her Christian Democratic Union party to Annegret Kramp-Karrenbauer in December, has said she wants to stay on as chancellor until her fourth term ends when Germany holds its next national election in late 2021.